Best Ovarian Stimulation Protocols for IVF with guest Dr. Geoffrey Sher

 Dr. Geoffrey Sher: Correct.
 One shot with Ovidrel 5,000U, or one shot with hCGu 10,000

 Now, that is the standard for women who have normal ovarian reserve.
-For women that are older (>40y) or for those who have diminished ovarian reserve (DOR) where the AMH level is under 1.5ng/ml (<10pmol/l). i modify the approach. here, woman continues gnrh agonist, 10 units, until her menstrual period occurs. moment starts, switch to a antagonist such as orgalutron, cetrotide, or ganirelix. reason them is that former can sometimes competitively inhibit action of fsh, and suppress response in patients.
+For women that are older (>40y) or for those who have diminished ovarian reserve (DOR) where the AMH level is under 1.5ng/ml (<10pmol/L).
+I modify the approach.
+Here, the woman continues the GnRH agonist, 10 units, until her menstrual period occurs.
+The moment her period starts, I switch to a GnRH antagonist such as Orgalutron, Cetrotide, or Ganirelix.
+The reason I switch them is that the former can sometimes competitively inhibit the action of FSH, and suppress the response in such patients.

 I never give my IVF patients clomiphene or Letrozole because clomiphene is an antiestrogen.
 It has the effect of increasing pituitary LH output and thereby, potentially lowering egg quality.
 Both clomiphene and Letrozole increase the release of GnRH agonist by the hypothalamus, increasing pituitary LH and FSH.
 Once again, too much LH, especially in older women and women with diminished ovarian reserve, is not a good idea.